obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/obsidian-power-search.md

 Developed by: [[aviral-batra]]
 Mobile compatible: [[Desktop-only plugins|No]]

-Searches Anki Notes based on current line
+Searches Obsidian and Anki Notes based on current line

 %% ----- Do not edit anything above this line ----- %%